Robin’s Egg Blue Peanut Butter Easter Eggs (Think Reese’s)

 Instructions

-1. In the bowl of a standing mixer, add the almond flour, peanut butter, maple syrup, sea salt, powdered sugar, and vanilla extract and beat until all the ingredients are completely combined.
+1. In the bowl of a stand mixer or an electric hand mixer, add the almond flour, peanut butter, maple syrup, sea salt, powdered sugar, and vanilla extract and beat until all the ingredients are completely combined.
 Scrape down the side of the bowl as needed to make sure all the ingredients are incorporated.
 Place the bowl in the refrigerator for approximately 30 minutes.

 3. Using a double boiler over medium heat, add the white chocolate melting wafers and coconut oil to the glass bowl.
 Stir until all the chocolate has melted and there are no clumps.
-If you prefer, you could melt the chocolate in the microwave but be careful not to burn the chocolate by overcooking.
+If you prefer, you could melt the chocolate in the microwave, but be careful not to burn the chocolate by overcooking.
+If you don’t have a double boiler, you can melt the chocolate in the microwave with 15-20 second intervals.

 4. Add the matcha powder and blue spirulina to the melted chocolate and whisk until combined and there are no streaks left.
 Pour the melted chocolate into a small, semi-wide drinking glass.